GenichiroAshina7/Glaucoma-Detection-System/README.md

 8. Clear all previous outputs and run all.

 9. After the program has ended, run app.py.
 Click on localhost to open the Streamlit app.
+If error happens, match the name of the model with the code.